 (CS6 and CC) If you have the application frame on (shown),

 Put your curser in the middle of the first image.
 Click-hold-Drag into the tab at the top for the second window as shown with the arrow below, (don’t let go yet) Wait for the image to come to the front.
 Drag and release in the middle of the new document to combine the two images into one document.

-Drag one image into the other window and a new layer will be created automatically with the new layer on top.
+If you are on earlier version of Photoshop without the application frame: Drag one image into the other window and a new layer will be created automatically.

 Tip: To center the new image in the window hold down the Shift key while dragging.

 (If you are stuck, I have made a beginners tutorial on how to combine photos in Photoshop here)